 ANSWERS:

 (There are many answers as they are presented in their entirety.
-Read som of them to get a feel for the comments and leave your thoughts and reactions in the commentary field below)
+Read some of them to get a feel for the comments and leave your thoughts and reactions in the commentary field below)

 1.

-If the main task of a research work is to be read by managers and not by colleagues at that scientific discipline where the author works, then there should be a few things:
+If the main task of a research work is to be read by managers and not by colleagues in the scientific discipline where the author works, then there should be a few things:

 Then manager will use his/her time to read, otherwise, just the half of abstract.